keystonejs/keystone/packages/keystone/README.md

 ```

 The `resolver` for both queries and mutations should be a resolver function with the signature `(obj, args, context, info)`.
 See the [Apollo docs](https://www.apollographql.com/docs/graphql-tools/resolvers/#resolver-function-signature) for more details.

+The `access` argument for `types`, `queries`, and `mutations` are all boolean values which are used at schema generation time to include or exclude the item from the schema.

 ## createItems(items)